Access | Bandwidth | Low demand on internet connections. |

 Tips

-- Anyone you invite by email or using the signup must have a UBC Blogs account first.
+- Anyone you invite by email or using the self-signup must have a UBC Blogs account first.
 Ask invitees to create a UBC Blogs account by logging in with their UBC CWL at blogs.ubc.ca/wp-admin.

 Where can I get more support with UBC Blogs?